-Decorating is hard, harder than it looks.
+Decorating is hard, harder than it looks, especially with everything you have to juggle entering into a new year in college.
 It’s especially hard for guys: interior design is a woman’s game, and the majority of decorative knick-knacks and what have you are a little too girly for a guys’ dorm room.
-But don’t fret- we can tell that you’re fretting- we’ve come up with a few hints and tips that will help you decorate your dorm room, keep things organised, and generally put together a cool place to live for the next few years.
+But don’t fret- we can tell that you’re fretting- we’ve come up with the top hints and tips updated for 2018 that will help you decorate your dorm room at school, keep things organised, and generally put together a cool place to live for the next few years.

-There’s nothing wrong with trying to portray a little manliness through your décor.
-Hey, women are all about girly colour schemes and patterns: polka dots, flowers, pink and yellow… But what we don’t see enough are masculine, powerful colour schemes that give a room a completely different feel.
+There’s nothing wrong with trying to portray a little manliness through your decor.
+Hey, women are all about girly color schemes and patterns: polka dots, flowers, pink and yellow… But what we don’t see enough are masculine, powerful color schemes that give a room a completely different feel.
 Most rooms are either neutral, or feminine; but what about a space for the guys?

-You can make a room immediately look more masculine with a colour scheme that revolves around colours like black, dark green, and navy blue.
-In particular, try to stick with bold colours and patterns rather than fiddly intricate designs.
-A great way of achieving this is to have, say, a navy blue bedspread and a couple of navy blue decorations on the wall- you don’t have to have everything be the same colour just to suggest a colour scheme.
+You can make a room immediately look more masculine with a color scheme that revolves around colors like black, dark green, and navy blue.
+In particular, try to stick with bold colors and patterns rather than fiddly intricate designs.
+A great way of achieving this is to have, say, a navy blue bedspread and a couple of navy blue decorations on the wall- you don’t have to have everything be the same color just to suggest a color scheme.

 Now that your place looks nice, why don’t we keep it looking nice?
 Back at home, you may have had to keep your room clean, do the dishes, or vacuum; maybe you didn’t have to do anything.
 But now you’ve moved out, you have to do it all.
 If you don’t, nobody else will (and if your housemate does pick up the slack, they’ll hate you with a brightly burning passion expressed through passive aggressive notes).